General Aviation Aircraft Insurance: Everything You Need to Know • AssamTechInfo

 Factors Affecting Aviation Insurance Premiums

-- Usage – Private use aircraft have lower premiums than commercial or charter operations.
+• Use Private use aircrafts have lower costs than charter or commercial operations.

-- Storage Location – Hangar-kept aircraft typically have lower insurance costs than those stored outside.
+• Storage Place Hangar-kept aircraft generally have lower insurance costs than aircraft kept outside.

 How to Choose the Right Aviation Insurance Policy